-Donation programs are generally offered by fertility clinics, which receive donated embryos from their patients, to be given anonymously to whomever the clinic chooses.
+Donation programs are generally offered by fertility clinics, which receive donated embryos from their patients, to be given anonymously to clinic patients as the clinic chooses.
 You can find a list of clinic donation programs on our website.

 Most website matching services are not following a true adoption model.